 Entire Firm Valuation Approach

-Suppose that the management of Sample Company is considering the purchase of ABC Company.
+Suppose that the management of Sample Company is considering the acquisition of ABC Company.
 According to the best estimates available, the future net fund flows from the purchased company would be as follows:

-If the Sample Company managers seek a 12 percent rate of return, the present value of the future fund flow is found as follows (rounded to the nearest million dollars):
+If the managers at Sample Company seek a 12% rate of return, the present value of the future fund flow is found as follows (rounded to the nearest million dollars):

 Income = Investment x Rate of return